UC Berkeley photo by Malachi Tran

 Advances in understanding brain function and brain disorders are often enabled by cutting-edge technology and the focus of the brightest scientific minds from diverse disciplines around a common goal.
 HWNI fosters advances in neuroscience by sponsoring major research initiatives and research and technology centers.

 Our research and technology centers bring together interdisciplinary groups of researchers to support new areas of research, develop tools for neuroscience research, and apply the new knowledge and tools to advance our understanding of the brain.
-Our centers are The Center for Neural Engineering and Prostheses (CNEP), The Henry H. Wheeler, Jr. Brain Imaging Center (BIC), The Institute for Cognitive and Brain Sciences (ICBS), and The Redwood Center for Theoretical Neuroscience (RCTN).
+Our centers are The Center for Neural Engineering and Prostheses (CNEP), The Henry H. Wheeler, Jr. Brain Imaging Center (BIC), The Institute for Cognitive and Brain Sciences (ICBS), The Redwood Center for Theoretical Neuroscience (RCTN), and The Berkeley Center for the Science of Psychedelics (BCSP).
 HWNI faculty are also affiliated with several other centers.
 Learn more about HWNI’s centers, collaborating centers, and initiatives below.

-The Helen Wills Neuroscience Institute (HWNI) calls for proposals to the Rennie Fund.
-This fund provides 1-year awards to support new research on epilepsy.
+The Rennie Fund provides 1-year awards to support new research on epilepsy.
 Proposals can be directly related to epilepsy, or to closely related areas in neuroscience.
 The funding amount is in the range of $20-50K, for 1 year of support, for a single research group or a team.
 Funds can be used to support research, development, conferences, and postdoc/graduate student support.
 Faculty salary should be no more than 10% of total expenditures.

 Proposals consist of a 1-page research description, a lay summary, a 1-page budget justification, and CV(s) or biosketch(es) for PI(s).